Gastroenterology & GI Surgery

 • Celiac Disease Clinic: This multidisciplinary clinic provides care to children with celiac disease, an autoimmune condition in which patients must strictly adhere to a gluten-free diet.

-• Eosinophilic Gastrointestinal Disease Clinic: This clinic provides care for children with eosinophilic gastrointestinal disease (EGID), including eosinophilic esophagitis.
+• Eosinophilic Gastrointestinal Disease Clinic: This clinic provides care for children with eosinophilic gastrointestinal disease (EGID), including eosinophilic esophagitis (EoE).
 The clinic brings together Phoenix Children’s gastroenterologists, allergists, immune disease specialists and nutritionists.

 • Foregut Clinic: In this clinic, GI specialists work with pediatric surgeons to care for patients with complex conditions of the esophagus, intestines and biliary system.

-• Inflammatory Bowel Disease (IBD) Program: More than 500 children and adolescents rely on our IBD Program for leading-edge therapies, educational programs, support groups and research opportunities.
-We are committed to helping kids with IBD experience the best possible health and quality of life.
+• Inflammatory Bowel Disease (IBD) Program: Hundreds of children and adolescents rely on our IBD Program for care.
+We provide leading-edge therapies, educational programs, support groups and the chance to join research studies.
+We are committed to helping kids with IBD have the best possible health and quality of life.

-• Motility Clinic: This clinic’s team of specialists cares for children with motility disorders, which cause spasms or lack of motion anywhere along the GI tract.
+• Motility Clinic: This clinic’s team of specialists cares for children with motility disorders that cause spasms or lack of motion anywhere along the GI tract.

-• Short Bowel Syndrome Clinic: This clinic brings together GI specialists, pediatric surgeons and registered dietitians to care for patients with short bowl (sometimes called “short gut”) syndrome.
+• Nutritional Rehab Clinic: Through inpatient and outpatient services, this clinic brings together GI specialists, pediatric surgeons and registered dietitians.
+We care for patients with short bowel (sometimes called “short gut”) syndrome and many other related GI conditions.

 Treatments and Procedures

 Phoenix Children’s offers comprehensive testing and treatment for GI conditions.
 Whenever possible, our providers use minimally invasive techniques instead of open surgeries.
-This can lead to less anesthesia, less pain and faster healing.
-For example, Phoenix Children’s has three GI doctors who are pediatric endoscopists.
-They specialize in therapeutic endoscopy, which combines:
+This approach can lead to less anesthesia, less pain and faster healing for your child.

-Endoscopy – The use of a thin, flexible tube with a camera and a light source on the end
+Endoscopy uses a thin, flexible tube with a camera and a light source on the end.
+Our advanced endoscopic procedures diagnose and treat a range of GI disorders.

-Instead of making an incision in the skin, the endoscopist guides the endoscope through a natural opening in the body such as the mouth, nose or anus.
-The endoscopist then can slide very small tools through the endoscope to diagnose or treat many GI problems.
+Instead of making an incision in the skin, the endoscopist guides the endoscope through a natural opening in the body (such as the mouth, nose or anus).
+The endoscopist then slides very small tools through the endoscope to diagnose or treat many GI problems.

 • Narrowing in the esophagus or other parts of the GI tract